SolarDrew/skill-picard/README.md

 ### Configure a Bot User

+This should be the same bot user as for the appservice.

 To do this you need to setup a slack bot by following these steps lovingly borrowed from the [README](https://github.com/perissology/matrix-appservice-slack/blob/master/README.md#recommended)